gwtproject/gwt-site/src/main/markdown/doc/latest/tutorial/clientserver.md

 <h3>Making Cross-Site Requests for JSONP</h3>
 <p>
 If you're creating a mashup application that needs to use data from one or more remote web servers, you will have to work around SOP (Same Origin Policy) access restrictions.
-In this tutorial, you'll use JavaScript Native Interface (JSNI) to write a &lt;script&gt; tag that retrieves JSON with padding (JSONP).
+In this tutorial, you'll use JsonpRequestBuilder to retrieve JSON with padding (JSONP).
 </p>
 <p>
 To try this out, see the tutorial, <a href="Xsite.html">Making Cross-Site Requests</a>.